 The Research Highlight describes exciting research advances based on a recently published breakthrough.
 It highlights the main results of the research, emphasizes its importance, and provides further discussion or commentary on the topic.
 The main text of a Research Highlight is up to 10,000 characters (excluding references and title) with no more than 10 references and one or two figures.
 No abstract and subsections are needed.
 Peer-review of this type of submission can be completed within 2 weeks.

-For Perspective, the article should contain discussion of recent primary research literature similar to a Review.
-But the main text of a Perspective is shorter (no more than 20,000 characters, excluding references and title) and has a narrower focus.
-It is possible that in a Perspective authors advocate a position over a controversial issue or a speculative hypothesis.
-One or two schematic illustrations are allowed to make the Perspective more comprehensive.
+For an Insight, the article should contain discussion of recent primary research literature similar to a Review.
+But the main text of an Insight is shorter (no more than 15,000 characters, excluding references and title) and has a narrower focus.
+It is possible that in an Insight authors advocate a position over a controversial issue or a speculative hypothesis.
+One schematic illustration is allowed to make the Insight more comprehensive.
 References are limited to 20.
 Peer-review of this type of submission can be completed within 2 weeks.

 Neuroscience Bulletin welcomes Method articles on novel experimental techniques in any area of basic neuroscience.
 The Method can be written in the Research Article format while the content should follow the criteria described below.
 The description of the method must be accompanied by its validation, its application to an important biological question, and results illustrating its performance in comparison to available approaches.
 The manuscript will be judged on its novelty and general interest, through assessments of performance and comprehensive technical descriptions that facilitate immediate application.
 The detailed step-by-step procedure must be described in the form of flow charts for readers easily to comprehend.
 Additional annotation for key procedures and special treatments are encouraged.
 In addition, please note that Neuroscience Bulletin no longer accepts Method papers on neurosurgery, surgical techniques, or any other clinically-related technical studies.